 But it isn't all good news.
 The most obvious drawback is the price.
-Apple has always created luxury tech with a higher-than-average price tag, but these are $549 / £549 / AU$899.
+Apple has always created luxury tech with a higher-than-average price tag, but these are $549 / £549 / AU$899 and it's still quite hard to find them more cheaply even though they've been out for a long time now.
 In our review, we didn't think the performance (although great) matched the sky-high price, and we can understand why many would prefer to shop for budget headphones instead.

 Read our full review: Apple AirPods Max